 Veganuary: a global plant-based pledge

 January 1 not only marked the start of a brand-new year, it was also the first day of Veganuary – a worldwide campaign that encourages people to try following a vegan diet for the month of January… and beyond.
-After the hot mess that was 2020, many of us are hoping that 2021 will be a year of positive change, and going vegan for a month is a great way to take steps towards a healthier body and a healthier planet.
+After the hot mess that was COVID, many of us are hoping that 2023 will be a year of positive change, and going vegan for a month is a great way to take steps towards a healthier body and a healthier planet.

 Making an impact

 According to Google data, as of September 2020, Australia now has the second-largest vegan community in the world.
-Fry Family Food hopes to help cultivate this community during Veganuary by sharing their favourite tips and most popular plant-based recipes.
-It will also educate with environmental data and nutritional info.

 More than one million people have already completed Veganuary’s one-month pledge since it began in 2014, and statistics compiled by Dr Helen Harwatt from Harvard University’s Animal Law and Policy program show that their collective impact has been huge: